kristiansaenz/farmers-market/README.md

 ## 🚀 Quick start

-**Start application.**
+**To start application.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into site’s directory and start it up.

     ```sh
-    cd my-hello-world-starter/
+    cd famers-market/
     gatsby develop
     ```